-Students enrolled in the Foundation program take their studio courses with a section, or group of students who, as a learning community, share the same weekly schedule, faculty, projects, and assignments.
+Students enrolled in the Foundation program take their core courses with a section, or group of students who, as a learning community, share the same weekly schedule, faculty, projects, and assignments.
 Sections allow students to bond well with their classmates and learn quickly in a familiar environment.

-Foundation sections are created around broadly transferable making and thinking skills and themes or skill-bases that some students might find particularly interesting, or share an affinity for.
+Foundation sections are created around broadly transferrable making and thinking skills and themes or skill-bases that some students might find particularly interesting, or share an affinity for.
 Each Section’s name indicates its identifying theme or topic, which inform select learning experiences unique to that section throughout the school year.

 In this section, students will be encouraged to explore the relationships between art, design and culture, while acclimating to the Otis College curriculum and its surroundings.
-This section will align with the Developmental English I/II class
+This section will align with the Developmental English I/II class.